Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Problem setting

-If access to the state $z$ of~\eqref{eq:plant} is available, then one possibility to construct a controller is considering an optimal control problem and choosing the control $u$ as the associated optimal feedback law.
+If access to the state~$z$ of~\eqref{eq:plant} is available via $y=z$, then one possibility to construct a controller is to consider an optimal control problem and choose the control~$u$ as the associated optimal feedback law.
 We will focus on the problem